 What Is Radiation Therapy?

 Radiation therapy is the use of high-energy particles or waves to destroy or damage cancer cells.
+Special equipment sends high doses of radiation to the cancer cells or tumor.
+This means that, unlike chemotherapy, radiation therapy focuses specifically on the part of the body where the cancer is.

 Types of radiation therapy